-The majority of this emotionally weighted list (and there are over 350 items) is made up of shorter words.
+The majority of this emotionally weighted list (and there are over 350 items) is made up of short words.

 The rational mind, on the other hand, tends to associate with longer and more complex words.

 It’s not easy to make that emotional connection with your audience.
 You have to know them if you want to have success using emotions in marketing.

-Like anything else in marketing, your decisions and the content you create needs to be based on data.
+Like anything else in marketing, your decisions and the content you create need to be based on data.
 In this case, that data is your audience research.